-Western Bluebirds carol a gentle, subdued "cheer, cheer-lee, churr" song or soft calls of "phew" or "chweer."
+The Western Bluebird (Sialia mexicana) sings repeated songs of "few" and calls of "chweer" or "che-check."
 Audible bill-snapping can occur during situations of alarm or aggression.
-During breeding season males will sing "cheer", a rapid "churchur", and a short "chup" from a territory to attract a mate.
+During breeding season (late March to August) males will sing from a territory to attract a mate.
 When a female arrives, the male leads her to all the possible nesting locations that he has discovered within his territory.
 The female will examine each cavity and make the final choice.
 The male will sing and wing wave while she does this.
 He also feeds her bits of food.
 After she selects a site, the female will usually build the nest in about a week while the male guards her.

 However, nests may be abandoned for many reasons; because one of the pair dies, there is a predator, another species takes over the box, or the bluebirds like it elsewhere.

-Soon after the nest is finished, the female will begin laying one pale blue egg a day in the morning over the duration of about a week.
+Soon after the nest is finished, the female will begin laying one pale blue-white egg a day in the morning over the duration of about a week.
 After ALL of the eggs have been laid (usually 4-6), she then begins to incubate them for 13-14 days, taking breaks to go feed.
 During the week while the female bluebird is egg laying she spends very little time at the nestbox, so if you see eggs and no female around at this time do not conclude the nest is abandoned.

 Once the young hatch, the female will brood them for about a week until they develop their feathers.
 Both parents feed them and remove the white fecal sacs to keep the nest clean.
 After about 19-24 days, the spotted young leave the nest and fly to nearby trees.
 The fledglings will be fed for a few weeks by the parents until they can catch food on their own.
-Western Bluebirds usually have one to two broods during each breeding season from late March to the beginning of August.
+Western Bluebirds usually have two broods (occasionally three) during each breeding season from late March to the beginning of August.
 Be sure to clean out the box after each brood.
 (Western Bluebird video depicting the nesting cycle.)